electricitymaps/bloom-contrib/README.md

 - `./definitions.js`: constant definitions

 ## How can I help?
-You can help by helping us find, add and improve our Life Cycle Assesment / Carbon footprint data.
+You can help by helping us find, add and improve our Life Cycle Assessment (LCA) data as well as our carbon models.

 ### Adding or updating Life Cycle Assessment / carbon footprint of purchases and activities